nightMue/ShoeBoxApp/README.md

 This is a Flutter/Dart implementation of a shoe app design.
 - Designed by [Sang Nguyen](https://dribbble.com/sanggggg)

+The first page is a list view of brands for concept realizaion.
+Each brand will still take you to the same one.
+It is just there to show some idea behind were this main boxe view page could be used.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)